IamJackReed/JackReed/about.md

 An **Agile** enthusiast with a passion for **XP**, **Kanban**, **Lean-software** and a particular interest in **Scrum**.
 Focusing on **Scrum**, not as a methodology, nor as a tool or practice, but as a framework to help teams find better ways of working, to deliver better products or services and to help surface dysfunctions within teams and organisations.

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 18px; font-weight: 200; hyphens: none;">
-As a **Scrum Master** at the team level, I focus on helping teams to become self-organised whereby leadership is treated as an attitude.
+As a **Scrum Master** at the team level, I focus on coaching teams on self-organisation whereby leadership is treated as an attitude.
 I encourage teams to strive for continuous improvement and to run small, high-value experiments (even when things are going well).

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 18px; font-weight: 200; hyphens: none;">
 Supporting **Product Owners** in their role, by enhancing the visualisation of work, technical debt and progress through transparency, increasing the ability to identify maximum product value.